How to calculate Loch Ness population based on predator-to-prey ratios

 The predator to prey ratio is the numerical ratio of predators to the number of prey they consume.
 This ratio remains constant across time.
 If the number of prey increases, the number of predators will increase until the ratio is reestablished.
 If the number of predators exceeds the ideal ratio, the number of prey decrease until predators starve to death, and the ratio is eventually re-established.
-The alternative, of course, is the worse case scenario; that is when the predators eat all the prey and then both populations go extinct.
+The alternative, of course, is the worst-case scenario; that is when the predators eat all the prey and then both populations go extinct.

 Nessie the Loch Ness Monster is seriously constrained by habitat.
 It only exists in one place in the world – Loch Ness in England / United Kingdom.
 On one hand, this makes it Loch Ness monsters a very endangered species.
 On the other hand, it simplifies the math immensely.

-Atlantic salmon, charr, eels, minnows, large pike, sticklebacks, sturgeon, trout.
+Available Prey: Atlantic salmon, charr, eels, minnows, large pike, sticklebacks, sturgeon, trout.
 Seals and otters also live in Loch Ness, but are rarely seen.

 Descriptions of Nessie

-Length: 15 to 40 feet.
+Length: 15 to 40 feet or 5 to 15 meters

 In this kind of environment, in a lake of about 28 square miles, Nessie has lots of room to swim.
 The biggest constraint is then food.
 But how much food can there be in Loch Ness for a Loch Ness monster?